didaquis/typescript-anotaciones/README.md

 ----------------------------------------------------------

-## Obtener los tipos de un método de una librería de terceros no tipada
+## Obtener los tipos de una librería de terceros no tipada

 Are you ever building something in TypeScript and realize...
 AGH!
 This package is not exporting a type I need!